Trần Ngọc Châu: Diệm's fall, aftermath

-When Châu arrived at the Saigon airport from Da Nang for another routine meeting with President Ngô Đình Diệm, gunfire could be heard.
+When Châu arrived at the Saigon airport from Da Nang for another routine meeting with Diệm, gunfire could be heard.
 Speculation about the military coup was rife, causing widespread disorder and urban panic.
 As the military-controlled radio carried news about the ongoing coup, Châu telephoned the president's office (the "line suddenly went dead"), and then officer colleagues—in the process Châu declined an invitation to join the coup.
 At a friend's home he waited, apprehensive of the outcome.
 Diệm and his brother Nhu were both killed early the next morning, November 2, 1963.

 It was Châu's frank appraisal of the conspiring generals, e.g., Dương Văn Minh, that these prospective new rulers were Diệm's inferiors, in moral character, education, patriotic standing, and leadership ability.
 The coup remains controversial.

 Châu arranged to fly immediately back to Da Nang, which remained calm.
 Yet his sense of honor caused him to persist in his loyalty to the murdered president.
 His attitude was not welcome among some top generals who led the coup.
 Under political pressure Châu resigned as mayor of Da Nang.
 Nonetheless, Châu for a while held positions under the new interior minister (and a coup leader), Tôn Thất Đính, and under the new mayor of Saigon, Duong Ngoc Lam.
 Meanwhile, a second coup of January 29, 1964, staged by General Nguyễn Khánh, succeeded in forcing a further regime change.

 Regarding the war, the American advisors were then "more concerned with security in the provinces" and in 1964 Châu was sent back to Kiến Hòa as province chief.
 Returning to a familiar setting, his 'homecoming' went well.
 Châu was comforted to leave Saigon, capital of the "new 'coup-driven' army, with all its intrigues and politics."
-Vietnamese generals then took little notice of him, but the American CIA remained interested in Châu's work.
+Vietnamese generals then took little notice of him, but the CIA remained interested in Châu's work.
 Subsequently, the Minister of Rural Development in Saigon, Nguyen Đức Thang, appointed Châu as national director of the Pacification Cadre Program in 1965.